DavidT58/davidt58.codes/README.md

 Currently, I am testing an URL shortener implemented in NodeJS + Express, along with a MongoDB database for storing shortened URL's.

-The front-end needs more work, but the back-end works as exprected;
+The front-end needs more work, but the back-end works as expected;

 ## Usage